Bigroads logo

 Visit Falls Park in Sioux City and then ride some of the city's paved bike trails

-Cycle part or all of the 106-mile George S. Mickelson unpaved rail trail from Deadwood to Edgemont
+Cycle some (or all) of the 106-mile George S. Mickelson Rail Trail, an unpaved route that travels from Deadwood to Edgemont in the Black Hills

-See wild buffalo and donkey's in Custer State Park
+See buffalo, pronghorn, and donkeys roaming wild in Custer State Park

-Go underground at Jewel Cave National Monument or Wind Cave National Park
+Go underground on a guided cave tour at Jewel Cave National Monument and/or Wind Cave National Park

-Shop at the gigantic Wall Drug store in Wall (near Badlands National Park)
+Shop at the gigantic Wall Drug store in Wall near the western end of Badlands National Park

-Photograph the Corn Palace in Mitchell, one of the icons of roadside america-type attractions
+Photograph the Corn Palace in Mitchell, one of the icons of roadside america attractions in the U.S.

 If I could select only one place to visit in South Dakota, I would choose the Black Hills.
 If you've never been, I recommend staying for at least 5-7 days.
-You may even want to consider staying for up to 10 days.
+You could easily stay for even 10 days.
 There's really that much to see and do there, especially for families.
-It's absolutely one of my favorite areas of the country, very comparable to the fun you can have in the White Mountains region of NH or the Great Smoky Mountains area of TN/NC.
+It's absolutely one of my favorite areas of the country, very comparable to the fun you can have in the White Mountains region of NH, Branson MO, or the Great Smoky Mountains area of TN/NC.

 5-STAR ATTRACTIONS IN SOUTH DAKOTA